 It’s easy to pick a fight with friends in Seattle about the best oysters, or best Vietnamese food, or best espresso to drink while reading a moody book in the drizzling mist.
 The same goes for raw fish.
-Ask your friends what their favorite sushi joint in town is, and you’ll get 25 different answers.
-And then there’s the price—sometimes you just can’t drop $150 on a Wednesday night for a bunch of yellowtail nigiri.
-So what affordable places are actually great?
-And which expensive spots are worth the price of admission?
+Ask your friends what their favorite sushi in town is, and you’ll get 25 different answers.
+And then there’s the price—sometimes you just can’t drop $150 on a Wednesday night for a bunch of nigiri.
+So which casual places are actually great?
+And which pricier spots are worth the cost of admission?
 We’ve got the answers.
-Here are the 17 best sushi restaurants in Seattle—from casual spots where you could go every week, to special occasion omakase experiences.
+Here are the best sushi restaurants in Seattle—from spots where you can grab weekly takeout, to special occasion omakase experiences.

 Maneki opened in the International District in 1904, making it the oldest Japanese restaurant in Seattle.
 Try to have dinner in one of their tatami rooms, which is a quiet, private space in the back of the restaurant where you’ll take your shoes off and sit while someone periodically drops in to give you raw fish and beer.
 Every piece of nigiri you’ll get here is tender, cut perfectly, and has the highest quality-to-cost ratio in the city.
 Not to mention that there are always exciting specials like four different types of wild salmon or negitoro gunkan maki.
 Everything is pretty inexpensive for the quality and tastes just as great in the crowded dining area if you can’t get into a tatami room.